rackerlabs/docs-cloud-servers/dev-guide/api-operations/methods/post-rescue-specified-server-servers-server-id-actions.rst

 #.
 The VM is shut down.
 #.
 A new VM is created with the following images attached:

-   Primary imageCleanly running VM based on the image from which the original server was created, 									with a random password.
+   **Primary image** Cleanly running VM based on the image from which the original server was created, 									with a random password.
 This password is returned to you in a response to issuing the 									rescue mode API call.
 Use this clean image to boot the server and fix any 									problems.

-   Secondary diskImage of the VM that needs to be rescued.
+   **Secondary disk** Image of the VM that needs to be rescued.

 When you put a server into rescue mode, you cannot use it until its status goes from